 We performed a comparison between Exasol and Oracle Database In-Memory based on real PeerSpot user reviews.

-Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The speed is very good compared to other databases, like SQL Server or Oracle."
+Find out in this report how the two Relational Databases Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Performance is a top priority, and it excels in this aspect."

 "We mainly chose Exasol for its performance reasons."